WP Rocket Settings – Ultimate Guide to Website Speed

 The idea is to visit your site as a regular user and see if everything is okay or if something is broken or not working as expected.

-Note: WP Rocket automatically clears its cache, so you don’t have to worry about seeing a cached version of the page.
+WP Rocket automatically clears its cache, so you don’t have to worry about seeing a cached version of the page.

 Next, always keep the plugin up to date.

 WP Rocket is regularly updating the plugin.
-Ensure you’re using the latest version to keep the plugin performance, security patches, bug fixes, and website speed at best.
+Ensure you’re using the latest version to keep the plugin performance, security patches, bug fixes, and website speed at their best.

 Still, after each plugin update, test your site again as described above.